 The author chose the latter.
 She would keep telling herself everything was okay and that she forgave her unfaithful husband.
 Her therapist saw through this.
 He told her that she was using positivity and hyper-spiritualization to cover up her real feelings.
 She wasn’t dealing with the pain.

-The fact is, coping strategies like turning to drugs or being overly positive only help temporarily.
-These only cover up the pain and don’t improve our circumstances.
-We can’t live in a state of denying our feelings, or our situations will never improve.
+Coping strategies only help temporarily.
+We can’t live in a state of denying our feelings forever.
 To heal, we need to face reality.
 If we look at the pain head-on, we can decide how to move forward and heal.

 The author says having a counsellor helped her finally start the healing process.
-The counsellor identified that the author was making many hyper-spiritual statements that we’re making it hard to heal.
-Saying things like, “God will eventually make everything all right,” allowed her to continue living life without really forgiving.
+Saying things like, “God will eventually make everything all right,” allowed her to continue living life without really forgiving, for example.

 Lesson 2: Collect, connect, and correct the dots of your past if you want to receive the healing power of forgiveness.